coding-to-music/terraform-cloudflare-prometheus-grafana/README.md

 ssh -i /path/to/ssh-keyfile root@ip-address

-k.
 To check progress, SSH in the droplet and run

 ```
 less /var/log/cloud-init-output.log